STANAG 5066 IP Client & Providing IP Services over HF Radio

 The following test was made with non-ARQ:

 This showed a response time that was better than ARQ at the same speed but was broadly in line with the ARQ results.
-The improvement in performance may be due to non-ARQ not requiring strictly alternating direction of transmission.
+The improvement in performance of non-ARQ is not understood.

 DNS